-Programs will remain open until they have met their maximum number of spaces or passed the final deadline with our partner.
-The program page on the website will inform you if we are still accepting applications or if it is closed.
+Programs will remain open until they have met their maximum number of spots or passed the nomination deadline with our partner.
+The program page will inform you if we are still accepting applications for that period or if it is closed.